Home myHairBoutique Articles Gallery Forums Store Features

 While this "dry shampoo" actually uses warm water, it does provide a gentle and suds free cleansing and softening.
 It is definitely not as quick as any of the other ingredients but it does work.

-My Japanese hairstylist informed me that it is possible to use just one egg and apply a small amount of this formula to just the scalp for oil buildup.
-This would save time by skipping the rest of the hair.
+My Japanese hairstylist informed me it's possible to use just one egg and apply a small amount of this formula to just the scalp for oil build-up.
+This practice would save time by skipping the rest of the hair.

 The best way to try this formula is to allow a lot of time the first time and experiment with the number of egg whites for your hair thickness and type as well as figuring out whether this dry formula is really worth all the effort.
 Only you can be the judge.